MadhukeshK12/Implementing-Vertical-Search-Engine-without-using-Elastic-Search/README.md

 structure for efficient indexing.
 Implemented ranked retrieval using tf-idf scores and developed a userfriendly web interface using Python Flask framework.

+# How to Run:
+1. Download all the files and save them under one file.
+2. Run final_web_crawler.py in Visual Studio Code  (Requires Internet to Crawl the webpages)